andykofman/ai-service/docs/architecture.md

 # Architecture Overview

-This service is built with **FastAPI** and uses **SQLAlchemy** for ORM access.
-In development it connects to a local PostgreSQL database.
-In production you can point it to Supabase or another Postgres-compatible database.
+The service is built with **FastAPI** and uses **SQLAlchemy** to talk to a PostgreSQL or Supabase database.
+Incoming requests go through the API routers which call small service modules and persist data through SQLAlchemy models.

 ```
-client --HTTP--> FastAPI app --SQLAlchemy--> PostgreSQL/Supabase
+client -> FastAPI -> services -> database
 ```

-The main components are:
+Main packages:

-- **app/main.py** – FastAPI application entry point
+- **app/main.py** – application setup and route registration
-- **app/routes/** – Modular API routers for users, products and orders
+- **app/routes/** – routers for users, products, orders and the chat webhook
+- **app/services/** – business logic and conversation handling
+- **app/models/** – SQLAlchemy models defining the tables
-- **app/ai/** – Contains the intent detection helper using Hugging Face
+- **app/ai/** – wraps the Hugging Face intent detection
-- **app/models/** – SQLAlchemy models
-- **app/db/** – Database session and Supabase client utilities
+- **app/db/** – database session utilities

-There is also a minimal HTML client in `static/index.html` used to interact with the `/webhook` endpoint.
+Static files in `static/` provide a basic chat UI that posts messages to `/webhook`.